dpai/Vizify/README.md

 ## Building Qt (Windows).

 Download the latest Qt from the online repository.
+The instructions are for Qt version 5.9.1.
+It is possible later versions differ in setup.

 Also install the Visual Studio 2017 Express version which can be downloaded for free from the Microsoft website.